-(11) Investments Accounted for Using the Equity Method
+(13)Investments Accounted for Using the Equity Method

-The investments accounted for using the equity method include investments in subsidiaries and associates.
+The investments accounted for using the equity method include investments in associates.

-- A. Subsidiaries are all entities (including special purpose entities) over which the Company has the power to govern the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
-The Company evaluates its investment in subsidiaries in parent company only financial statements using the equity method.
-Unrealized intercompany profit or loss between the Company and its subsidiaries is eliminated.
-Subsidiaries' accounting policies are consistent with the policies adopted by the Company. - B. The Company's share of subsidiaries' post-acquisition profit or loss is recognized in the statement of comprehensive income, and its share of subsidiaries' post-acquisition movements in other comprehensive income is recognized in other comprehensive income.
-When the Company's share of losses in a subsidiary equals to or exceeds its interest in the subsidiary, the Company shall recognize the loss proportional to its shares. - C. Associates are all entities over which the Company has significant influence or exclusive of subsidiaries.
+- A. Associates are all entities over which the Group has significant influence, exclusive of subsidiaries.
 Significant influence means the power to participate in the financial and operating policy decisions of the investees, but not control or jointly control those decisions.
-The Company applies the equity method to account for its investment in associates.
+The Group applies the equity method to account for its investment in associates.
 The investments are initially recognized at cost, and the portion of acquisition cost over net identifiable assets is recognized as goodwill, which is never amortized and perceived as a segment of overall investment while assessing the impairment.
-Any excess of the Company's share of the net fair value of the identifiable assets over the acquisition cost is recognized in profit or loss. - D. The Company's share of post-acquisition profit or loss in associates is recognized under non-operating income and expenses in the parent company only statements of comprehensive income, and its share of post-acquisition movements in other comprehensive income is recognized in other comprehensive income with a corresponding adjustment to the carrying amount of the investment.
-When the Company's share of losses in an associate equals to or exceeds its interest in the associate, including any other unsecured receivables, the Company does not recognize further losses, unless it has legal or constructive obligations or made payments on behalf of the associate.
-When changes in an associate's equity that are not recognized in profit or loss or other comprehensive income of the associate and such changes not affecting the Company's ownership percentage of the associate, the Company recognizes the Company's share of change in equity of the associate in 'capital reserve' and 'retained earnings' in proportion to its ownership. - E. Profits and losses resulting from the transactions between the Company and its associates are recognized in the Company's financial statements only to the extent of unrelated investor's interests in the associates.
+Any excess of the Group's share of the net fair value of the identifiable assets over the acquisition cost is recognized in profit or loss. - B. The Group's share of post-acquisition profit or loss in associates is recognized under non-operating income and expenses in the consolidated statements of comprehensive income, and its share of post-acquisition movements in other comprehensive income is recognized in other comprehensive income with a corresponding adjustment to the carrying amount of the investment.
+When the Group's share of losses in an associate equals to or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognize further losses, unless it has legal or constructive obligations or made payments on behalf of the associate.
+When changes in an associate's equity that are not recognized in profit or loss or other comprehensive income of the associate and such changes not affecting the Group's ownership percentage of the associate, the Group recognizes the Group's share of change in 'capital reserve' and 'retained earnings' in proportion to its ownership. - C. Profits and losses resulting from the transactions between the Group and its associates are recognized in the Group's financial statements only to the extent of unrelated investor's interests in the associates.
 Unrealized losses are eliminated unless the transaction provides evidence of an impairment of the asset transferred.
-Accounting policies of associates have been changed where necessary to ensure consistency with the policies adopted by the Company.
-In the case that an associate issues new shares and the Company does not subscribe or acquire new shares proportionately, which results in a change in the Company's ownership percentage of the associate but maintains significant influence on the associate, then capital surplus shall be adjusted for its share of equity interest.
-If the above condition causes a decrease in the Company's ownership percentage of the associate, in addition to the above adjustment, the amounts previously recognized in other comprehensive income in relation to the associate are reclassified to profit or loss proportionately.
+Accounting policies of associates have been changed where necessary to ensure consistency with the policies adopted by the Group.
+In the case that an associate issues new shares and the Group does not subscribe or acquire new shares proportionately, which results in a change in the Group's ownership percentage of the associate but maintains significant influence on the associate, then capital surplus shall be adjusted for its share of equity interest.
+If the above condition causes a decrease in the Group's ownership percentage of the associate, in addition to the above adjustment, the amounts previously recognized in other comprehensive income in relation to the associate are reclassified to profit or loss proportionately. - D. When the Group disposes associates, (e.g., loss of significant influence over associates), other comprehensive income and capital surplus previously recognized in relation to the investment in associates shall be reclassified to profit and loss.
+The associate is to be re-measured, with the difference between fair value and carrying value recognized in current period's profit or loss.
+If the Group still retains significant influence over the associate, then the aforementioned other comprehensive income and capital surplus are reclassified to profit or loss proportionately.